kamranjafari93/clangFunctionParameters/README.md

 # clangFunctionParameters
-This is a static analysis using clang to check whether parameters of a C++ code has more than 3 parameters or not to warn developer
+This is a static analysis using clang to check whether parameters of functions in a given C++ code has more than 3 parameters or not to warn the developers.

 ## Table of contents
 * **[Requirements](#requirements)**